ssisksl77/dockeybay/README.md

 "from_path.txt" is where your files' paths should be placed in.

 "to_path.txt" is a where the "from_path.txt" files will be placed in.

+-- stack install
+will be an exe file.